The Boys (English band)

 The Boys are an English punk rock band formed in London in 1976.

-Members of the band had previously played in other groups, including London SS and Hollywood Brats.
-After recording four studio albums and eight singles, as well as recording Christmas themed music under the name The Yobs, they disbanded in the summer of 1982.
-The band reformed in 1999, and released a new album in 2014.
+Founded by former members of London SS and Hollywood Brats, the band released four studio albums and eight singles, in addition to recording Christmas themed music under the name The Yobs, before disbanding in the summer of 1982.
+The band reformed in 1999 and released a new album in 2014.

 History

 The Boys came together when singer/guitarist Matt Dangerfield left the punk band London SS in September 1975 to form a new band with ex-Hollywood Brats keyboard player Casino Steel.
 Dangerfield’s art college friend, guitarist Honest John Plain, was recruited and in June 1976, two of Plain'’s co-workers at a T-shirt printing company, bassist Duncan "Kid" Reid and drummer Jack Black, completed the line-up.
 Steel (ex-Hollywood Brats) and Dangerfield played in the London SS together.
 The band's early recordings were made in a home recording studio which Dangerfield had set up in his rented basement apartment in Maida Vale.